Resources for Expats, Travelers, and Entrepreneurs Navigating Life and Trade in Turkey with the Turkish lira

 Post-redenomination, the historic downtrend in the lira persists, barring some stability between 2005 and 2008.

-For card purchases if offered a choice of currencies always select to Pay in Turkish lira otherwise you may get much worst exchange rates.
+For card purchases, if you are offered a choice of currencies always select to Pay in Turkish lira otherwise you will typically get much worst dynamic currency conversion (DCC) exchange rates.

 The below interactive chart displays the USD/TRY change and UP📈 DOWN📉 trends over the past 1 Year.